Stuck with U: Billboard Hot 100 controversy

-On the same day as the release of "Stuck with U", rapper 6ix9ine, who had been incarcerated but had earlier in the month been released to home confinement due to the COVID-19 pandemic, released his comeback single "Gooba", which debuted at number one on the Billboard Streaming Songs chart, and ended up debuting at number 3 on the Hot 100 on the week ending May 23, 2020.
+On the same day as the release of "Stuck with U", rapper 6ix9ine, who had been incarcerated but had earlier in the month been released to home confinement due to the COVID-19 pandemic, released his comeback single "Gooba", which debuted atop the Billboard Streaming Songs chart, and peaked at number three on the Billboard Hot 100, on the week dated May 23, 2020.
 The rapper took to social media afterwards to accuse Billboard of "chart manipulation" and accuse both Grande and Bieber of "buying" their way to number one on the chart.
-In an Instagram post, 6ix9ine alleged that the artists used six credit cards to buy 30,000 copies of "Stuck With U" without providing evidence.
-Grande and Bieber both denied the allegations with Grande stating in an Instagram post, "OUR fans bought this song (never more than four copies each, AS THE RULES STATE). they are ride or die motherfuckers and i thank god every day that i have them in my life. [...] sales count for more than streams. u can not discredit this as hard as u try".
+In an Instagram post, 6ix9ine alleged that the artists used six credit cards to buy 30,000 copies of "Stuck with U" without providing evidence.
+Grande and Bieber both denied the allegations.
 Grande and Bieber's manager Scooter Braun would address 6ix9ine's claims that his streams didn't count, stating that "he [6ix9ine] is counting his global streams and this is a domestic chart so only domestic streams count".
-Braun also added that the last-minute disclosure of 60,000 units was the result of their team strategy to keep the numbers quiet until the end of the week, and pointed out that "using six credits card to buy 30K" is impossible by stating "the rules are clear one credit card can buy max 4 copies".
-Bieber defended Grande by reposting Braun's Statement on Instagram stories adding that "this is my song with Ariana Grande and I'm honored to work with her to help raise money for a great cause.
+Braun also added that the last-minute disclosure of 60,000 units was the result of their team strategy to keep the numbers quiet until the end of the week, and pointed out that "using six credit cards to buy 30K" is impossible by stating "the rules are clear one credit card can buy max 4 copies".
+Bieber defended Grande by reposting Braun's statement on Instagram stories adding that "this is my song with Ariana Grande and I'm honored to work with her to help raise money for a great cause.
 If you gonna say her name make sure you say mine because it's our song".

 6ix9ine made a subsequent video addressing Grande, in which he said he wasn't coming after her on a personal level but Billboard, despite his previous statements speculating against Grande and Bieber.